What Is The Best Temperature For Cherry Shrimps?

 We can look at this from another perspective.
 Let’s see how nature plays a big role here.

-During the rainy season, the lake, rivers and other water bodies start to cool down.
-This is the best time for shrimps and other living creatures as foods are abundant.
+During the rainy season, the lakes, rivers, and other water bodies start to cool down.
+This is the best time for shrimps and other living creatures, as food is abundant.

-This optimum condition triggers all the water living creatures to breed.
-Hence, the shrimps start to breed more and make more offsprings.
+This optimum condition triggers all the water-living creatures to breed.
+Hence, the shrimps start to breed more and make more offspring.
 In this case, the female cherry shrimps get more priority.

-On the other hand, during the warmer season, the population starts to get sustained.
+On the other hand, during the warmer season, the population starts to sustain itself.
 As a result, a survival mode occurs within the living creatures.
 This gives more priority to males.

 You can also see this in your aquarium.
 If you are changing the water in the tank with a bit of cooler water, it can trigger the breeding of cherry shrimps.

-However, that doesn’t mean you should dump a bunch of ices in there.
+However, that doesn’t mean you should dump a bunch of ice in there.
 Just try to stay within the recommended temperature range for the best quality offspring.

 The study was conducted for 3 months.
 After 3 months, researchers found out many new information regrading egg and hatchling periods between temperature.

-• It was seen that with higher temperatures, the number of eggs developed increased.
-One female produced about 55 eggs which was the maximum record.
+- It was seen that with higher temperatures, the number of eggs developed increased.
+One female produced about 55 eggs, which was the highest record.

-• It is important to know that, with the lower hatchling period, comes various problems.
+- It is important to know that, with the lower hatchling period, various problems arise.
 Some of them are lower survival rates of the shrimplets, lower quality shrimplets, deformities of the embryo, etc.

-How Temperature Affects The Survival Rate of Shrimplets?
+How Temperature Affects The Survival Rate of Cherry Shrimplets?

-This ultimately affects the shrimplets and their quality gets worse.
-Which in all, decreases the survival rate of the shrimplets.
+This ultimately affects the shrimplets, and their quality gets worse.
+Which decreases the survival rate of the shrimplets.

 So, it is better to keep the tank temperature within the favorable range for cherry shrimps.